dulbrich/ward-cleaning-2025-3/docs/SCHEDULE.md

 ### Edit Cleaning Dialog
 - Form to modify date, time, and assigned group for a specific cleaning day
 - Save and Cancel buttons
+- Delete button to remove individual schedule entries

+### Schedule Management
+- "Clear All" button to delete all schedules for a ward/branch
+- Confirmation dialogs for both individual deletions and clearing all schedules
+- Warning messages indicating that deletions cannot be undone

 ## User Data Integration